-which is surprisingly identical to Lagrangian 3-form of NMG (or $K$-tensor also mentioned in \cite{arvanitakis_1}).
+that can also be identified as trace of $J$-form if one expresses $\bar{J}_{c}$ in the form $ \bar{J}_{c} = \bar{J}_{cp} \ast e^{p} $ (similar to stress-energy 2-form).
+It is seen that the result of such a multiplication is surprisingly identical to Lagrangian 3-form of NMG (or $K$-tensor also mentioned in \cite{arvanitakis_1}).
 This remarkable coincidence leads to quadratic equations for cosmological constant of maximally-symmetric spacetimes for both NMG and MMG theories without matter-coupling.
-However, for MMG theory, there exists a unique maximally-symmetric vacuum for a special value of cosmological parameter $\Lambda$.
-Now, we first consider the consistency of MMG equation without matter-coupling.
+It should also be noted that for both NMG and MMG, there exists a unique maximally-symmetric vacuum (at the so-called merger point) for a critical value of the cosmological parameter $\Lambda$.
+Now, in the exterior algebra formalism, let us first examine the consistency of vacuum MMG equation without any matter-coupling.
 Then, the consistency requires that (when acting operator $ \bar{D}$)